hiphops-io/hiphops-io.github.io/docs/intro.md

 The health of a change can be seen as a measure of both good working practices and how stringent the review process should be.

-We generate the health by looking at three key metrics; `size`, `author`, and `ease`.
+We generate the health by looking at three key metrics; `size`, `capacity`, and `ease`.
 These metrics correlate strongly with good change outcomes and are based on three principles:

 1. **Small changes are safer than large changes**
 2. **Authors that are focused on a single task at a time produce fewer errors than authors with a larger workload**